moejoe95/github-comments/README.md

 # github-comments

-Compare commenting styles in Java and Python projects by analyzing open source projects.
+Comments are important to understand and maintain source code.
+The goal of this project is to compare commenting styles in Java and Python projects by analyzing comments in Java and Python projects on GitHub.

 ## How-To